-- Allow those to dry, laying the parts out separately on a cloth or kitchen roll, but not in direct sunlight to avoid damaging your device.
+- Allow each part to dry, laying them out separately on a cloth or kitchen roll, but not in direct sunlight to avoid damaging your device.

 - Once they are completely dry use a paper towel or kitchen roll again to apply in a twisting motion through the device.
 Alternatively, you can hold the paper at the base of your device and blow into the open end to push the remaining particles out of the airflow holes.

 How Long Should I Let My Vape Coil Soak?

 There is no right or wrong answer.
 Soaking depends on the amount of time you have before using your next e-liquid.
 You can start by leaving your device for up to ten minutes to soak the parts individually.
 However, if left to soak for a few hours, expect better results and the easier removal of certain stains.

 Although you can clean coils and tanks, this will only prolong the life of them briefly.
 Understand that if the coils are burnt beyond repair, no amount of cleaning will help.
 If discolouration or that burnt taste persists, seek a replacement immediately.
 With a multipack of compatible coils for your device, a burnt coil is no longer an issue.
 However, if they’re generally just dirty, which is common, you can wash a few times before needing to swap for a new one.

 How well and frequently you maintain your vape will significantly reduce the need to swap coils often.
 One way to do this is by always priming them before each use of your chosen e-liquid.
 A few drops into the wick will help for greater saturation and to avoid burning or overheating your coil.